ROCm/hipSOLVER/docs/reference/dense-api/lapacklike.rst

 Other Lapack-like routines provided by hipSOLVER.
 These are divided into the following subcategories:

-* :ref:`compat_likeeigens`.
+* :ref:`dense_likeeigens`.
 Eigenproblems for symmetric matrices.
-* :ref:`compat_likesvds`.
+* :ref:`dense_likesvds`.
 Singular values and related problems for general matrices.

-.. _compat_likeeigens:
+.. _dense_likeeigens:

 Symmetric eigensolvers
 ================================